Doing more with less

 The Business Resource Efficiency Program is a partnership between the Tasmanian Government and Business Action Learning Tasmania and is funded by the Tasmanian Government.
 It is a key action of Climate Action 21: Tasmania’s Climate Change Action Plan 2017-2021.

-Free introductory seminars will be presented during May and June 2018, offering an opportunity to learn more about the program and about various approaches to achieving greater resource efficiency.
+Free introductory seminars were presented during May and June 2018 and offered an opportunity to learn more about the program and about various approaches to achieving greater resource efficiency.

-Up to 18 small to medium businesses will receive a comprehensive waste audit and one-on-one consultation to scope a suitable project for the facilitated action learning program.
-A Project Scoping Forum will be held for participants to meet and present their project ideas.
+Up to 18 small to medium businesses receive a comprehensive waste audit and one-on-one consultation to scope a suitable project for the facilitated action learning program.
+A Project Scoping Forum is held for participants to meet and present their project ideas.

-The action learning will kick off in February 2019 with a Program Launch, followed by a series of four workshops, where participants will explore their problem and develop their action plans.
+The action learning kicks off with a Program Launch, followed by a series of four workshops, where participants explore their problem and develop their action plans.

-Throughout 2019, the action learning sets will meet regularly to share the learning from their attempts to implement their plans, challenge each other and offer support.
-Between sessions, the facilitator will provide one-on-one mentoring in the workplace.
+Across the following 7 months, the action learning sets meet regularly to share the learning from their attempts to implement their plans, challenge each other and offer support.
+Between sessions, the facilitator provides one-on-one mentoring in the workplace.

-The program will be delivered in locations in the North and North-west of Tasmania, however businesses outside these regions are encouraged to apply.
+The program is delivered locally, however businesses outside nominated regions are encouraged to apply.